 RESPONDING TO LOCKDOWN

-When a sudden surge of COVID-19 positive cases hit the major island Luzon in the Philippines on March, the Philippine government quickly placed the entire capital of Manila, including all key regions in total lockdown on March 16, 2020.
-This announcement has caught most businesses by surprise, or should we say, unprepared!
-Nonetheless, we respect that this call must be made.
+When a sudden surge of COVID-19 positive cases hit the major island Luzon in the Philippines on March, the Philippine government quickly placed the entire capital of Manila, including all key regions into total lockdown on March 16, 2020.
+This announcement caught most businesses by surprise, or should we say, unprepared!
+Nonetheless, we respect that this call had to be made.

-While we recognise that we cannot operate in a normal setting, closing our business operation was never our option.
-In fact, our bold and almost mission impossible goal is to have ZERO work interruption and service downtime for all our clients, despite even them were cranky on how they can operate continuously.
-With less than 12-hour window period from the declaration of the lockdown, the main challenge was how to quickly setup a remote work for our PBO Global team with almost the same level of service quality, security, technical infrastructure like internet, etc., staff supervision and management which we usually have on-site.
+While we recognise that we could not operate in our normal settings, closing our business operation was never our option.
+In fact, our bold and almost Mission Impossible goal was to have ZERO work interruption and service downtime for all our clients, despite their concerns about how we could achieve this task seamlessly!
+With less than 12-hour window period from the declaration of the lockdown, the main challenge was how to quickly setup a suitable remote work-from-home situation for each of our PBO Global team with the goal of achieving comparable levels of service quality, security, technical infrastructure like the internet, etc., staff supervision and management which we usually have on-site.

 No magic, no secrets.
 Here are the 3 major actions we took in responding to lockdown: